 “The Soviet Union’s burgeoning strategic bomber arm carried out attacks on Berlin too.”

 Interestingly, these were not the only air attacks on the political epicenter of the so-called Thousand Year Reich.
 Many forget that the Soviet Union’s burgeoning strategic bomber force carried out missions against Berlin too.
 Although representing a fraction of the total tonnage to fall on the city (less than 1 percent in all), the Soviet’s Berlin bombing campaign remains one of the more interesting yet forgotten chapters of World War Two.
+Here’s the story.

 Stalin Strikes Back

 On the night of July 21, 1941 — less than a month after the start of Hitler’s invasion of the U.S.S.R. — Axis warplanes struck the communist capital.
-While only minor damage was recorded in the 127-plane mission, the attack underscored the weakness of the Russian military.
+While only minor damage was inflicted in the 127-plane mission, the attack underscored the weakness of the Russian military.
 Ever mindful of optics, Stalin was determined that the Nazi raid would not go unanswered.

 Within hours of the German bombardment, the Soviet dictator ordered commanders of the Voyenno-Vozdushny Sili (V-VS), or the “Red Air Force,” to draw up plans for an immediate retaliation against the enemy capital.
 Carrying out the directive would prove to be a challenge.
 The U.S.S.R. had only one make of modern heavy bomber in 1941, the Petlyakov Pe-8, and not many were availble.